Changes in Hours and Visitation Updated 9/14/2020

 - Visitation designation cannot be transferred to another visitor.

-- End-of-Life Planning: Families members involved in end-of-life planning will pre-schedule a meeting with the Palliative Care Team.
-If this meeting is in person, they will follow the process for designated visitors and report to the information desk after screening.
+- End-of-Life Planning: Families members involved in end of life planning are to pre-schedule a meeting with the Palliative Care Team.
+If this meeting is in person, they are to follow the process for designated visitors and report to the information desk after screening.

-- Labor and Delivery: One designated support person who remains with the patient on the unit.
+- Labor and Delivery: One designated support person.
+This person is to remain with the patient on the unit and may stay the night.
+The designated support person must have their mask on when they leave the patient room and when hospital staff enter the patient room.
 Hospital contracted doulas are permitted as an additional support person.
 If an infant is required to stay after the mother is discharged, visitation should follow the pediatric guideline.

-- Pediatrics: Two parents/guardians, or one parent/guardian and visitor, may accompany pediatric patients.
+- Pediatrics: Two parents/guardians, or one parent/guardian and visitor, may accompany pediatric patients for their entire stay.

 - Inpatient Psychiatry: No visitors until further notice.